leloq/dynamic-tariffs-in-distribution-grids/README.md

 ## 📂 Repository Structure

 ### **Input and Output**
 - **`input/`**: Contains data that is later used
+- - **`input/preprocessed`**: Contains characteristics and time series of the 500 modelled households
 - **`output/`**: Stores results from simulations.
-So far, only household results are uploaded, since grid reinforcement analysis results are too large files (they should be generated on its own with "04_Calculate_Reinforcement_Costs.py")
+We note that we have removed most of the output files to reduce the size of the repository.
+We can provide the resulting files upon request.

 ### **Notebooks and Scripts**
 1. **`00 Preprocessing_EV_data.ipynb`**: